Skip to main content

 The short answers readers usually want after the first pass.

 Both conventional and sumo deadlifts are excellent for building overall strength, particularly in the posterior chain and core.
 The 'better' one depends on which stance allows you to lift more weight safely and consistently, given your body mechanics.
 Each targets slightly different muscle groups, contributing to strength in distinct ways.
-For comprehensive development, incorporating variations of both can be beneficial across different rep ranges and training cycles.
+For development, incorporating variations of both can be beneficial across different rep ranges and training cycles.

 Sources & References